 Source: Palak Pakoras

 A pakora is a fried vegetable snack originating from India.
-These Palak Pakoras by Mike Benayoun, or spinach fritters are a fun and delicious way to enjoy eating your spinach.
+These Palak Pakoras by Mike Benayoun are a fun and delicious way to enjoy eating your spinach.
 Chickpea flour is used to create the crispy coating, making these fritters deliciously gluten-free!

 5. Dabeli: Indian Potato and Chutney Sandwich